School Highlights

 What is Lincoln College of Technology-Marietta's ranking?

-Lincoln College of Technology-Marietta ranks among the top 20% of community college in Georgia for: Average community college minority breakdown and Highest completion rates.
+Lincoln College of Technology-Marietta ranks among the top 20% of community college in Georgia for: Diversity in US community colleges.

 Recent Articles